nf-core/rnafusion/docs/usage.md

 --outdir <PATH>
 ```

-This will skip all QC-related processes.
+This will skip all QC-related processes (metrics collection, `Qualimap`)

 #### Skipping visualisation